 Sitemap: This is a file that will help you to “send” your website to Google to be indexed (or at least make it aware of it) Backlinko has a great tutorial about this topic.

 Google Analytics: This tool will allow you to track the visibility and impact of your website.
-You will be able to see how many visitors you have, where are they coming from, what devices they are using ( check step 2 )
+You will be able to see how many visitors you have, where they are coming from, what devices they are using ( check step 2 )

 Step 4 - Security check and final clean up

-The whole purpose of this is to verify your website so visitors feel safe when accessing your website.
+The whole purpose of this is to certify your website so visitors feel safe when accessing your website.
 This is a must if you are collecting personal details from your visitors e.g. credit cards or log in details.

 You can get an SSL certificate from almost any hosting provider.
 E.g. Namecheap

-Ready to run a professional website
+Ready to launch your website like a professional

 It is important to note that we are not covering some areas that are indeed very important e.g. editing your content, making sure you have the right to use different types of media, etc.